onqtam/headjack/docs/why/7_REPUTATION.md

 The commitment of time and attention to problem-solving should be informationally separated from the influence of money which is perfectly fungible

 carrot & stick

+booting up the reputation/accountability/status market

+having your post (successfully) labeled as a duplicate of something else could impact your reputation negatively by a small bit

 https://twitter.com/paulg/status/1673622294227308546?s=46
 What if we could reward the switching of beliefs in such a way as to incentivize early adopters of better ideas?